ictwise/notpp4/README.md

 > Icons

-Icons for cards content and Bag, Account, Wishlist, and Social Media links picked from Font Awesome free collection, the web's most popular icon set, and toolkit.
+Icons for cards content and Bag, Account, picked from Font Awesome free collection, the web's most popular icon set, and toolkit.

 > Images